 I was able to get a $200 hospital grade breast pump and as many of the Kiinde Twist milk storage bags I wanted and all of the Kiinde attachment, completely for FREE through this link!

-After testing five different very popular (and not cheap) breast pumps over the last ten months of exclusively pumping, I can confidently give you my top recommendation for the best breast pump to help encourage more milk production.
+After testing five different very popular (and not so cheap) breast pumps over the last ten months of exclusively pumping, I can confidently give you my top recommendation for the best breast pump to help increase your milk output substantially.

 I am most impressed with this little pumps power and it’s capability to pull out the most milk of any other hospital grade electric pump I have tried.

-The BabyBuddha is a little peanut compared to the other pumps that I am comparing it’s power to.
-It’s miniature size makes it even that much more appealing and impressive!
+The BabyBuddha is a little peanut compared to the other pumps and It’s miniature size is what makes it even that much more impressive!